Best Milk for Kids: What’s the Right Choice for Your Child?

 (*One serving of soy averages about 7 grams of protein and 25 mg of isoflavones.)
 Scientists have found that soy doesn’t increase estrogen levels in humans, nor does it feminize men.

-Rice milk is another plant based milk for kids who are allergic to both cow and soy milks, or as a milk substitute in the vegetarian child.
+Rice milk is another plant-based milk that may be used by children who are allergic to both cow and soy milks, or as a milk substitute for the vegetarian child.

 Rice milk has very little protein, fat, and calories.
 Replacing soy or cow’s milk with rice milk requires thoughtful meal planning, especially for toddlers who need more of these nutrients.
 Rice milk is fortified with vitamin D and may contain added sugar.

-Is Rice Milk for Toddlers a Healthy Option?
+Is Rice Milk a Healthy Option for Toddlers?

 Some research has shown evidence of growth failure in young children consuming rice milk due to its poor protein, fat, calorie, and vitamin/mineral content.
 There’s also a concern about the amount of arsenic in rice products, including rice cereal, rice cakes and crackers, and rice milk.